isomerpages/isomerpages-govtech/media/events/_posts/2024-04-01-industry-engagement-2024.md

 IE is where GovTech gathers with our industry partners for a meaningful two-way dialogue-sharing from industry partners about their expertise, and how this might address changing citizens’ and businesses' needs.

+More details on the announcements are found in the [media release](https://www.tech.gov.sg/media/media-releases/2024-05-14-government-ict-procurement-opportunities-in-fy24){:target="_blank"}.

 ## Event Details:
 **Date:** 14 May 2024, Tuesday
 <br>**Time:** 9.00 am to 12 noon